rust-lang/book/src/ch09-02-vectors.md

 # Vectors

 The first type we'll look at is `Vec<T>`, also known as a 'vector'.
-Vectors allow you to store more than one value in a single data structure, next to each other in memory.
+Vectors allow you to store more than one value in a single data structure next to each other in memory.

 ## Creating a new vector